versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

 </div>
 ```

-* In the JavaScript panel, add this:
+* In the JavaScript panel, first just copy and paste this first part in:

 ```javascript
 var host = "http://eval.versionone.net";